A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 Mr. Dunbar states that the other specimen of this breed, which he previously owned resembled this one in color and shape, but not in the length of hair, having more resemblance in that respect to the common cat.
 It would be exceedingly interesting to compare the different offspring of this strange union.
 I was unable to ascertain which of the parents—cat or raccoon—was the female; nor could I obtain the name of the person in China, Maine, beneath whose roof these singular hybrids were produced.
 Possibly you may have some correspondent in that locality who could give more accurate information.
 If it were possible to overcome, in this case, the ordinary infertility of hybrids.
 I am confident that there would be quite a demand for animals of this breed for their beauty alone.— T. W. Higginson, Newport, R. I.

-A second report of hybridization of this type appears in a letter from biologist James Newton Baskett (1849-1925) entitled “Coon Cats” published in the Oct.
+A third report about hybridization of this type appears in a letter from biologist James Newton Baskett (1849-1925) entitled “Coon Cats” published in the Oct.
 20, 1893 issue of the journal Science (vol. XXII, no. 559, p.
 220): “Speaking of cats, I saw in a private house in Chicago recently, two cats which

 Descriptions of Maine coons on the internet list raccoon-like traits of these cats, even while dismissing the idea of raccoon-cat hybrids as “impossible.”
-For example, a website states that “both raccoons and Maine coons have lush, long tails and the tendency to dunk their food into their drinking water.”
+For example, a website about Maine coons states that “both raccoons and Maine coons have lush, long tails and the tendency to dunk their food into their drinking water.”
 Another website states that “Maine Coon cats often talk with a chirpy trill, which is not dissimilar to the sound of a young raccoon.”
+Hybrids from many different types of crosses produce vocalizations that are a mix of sounds otherwise uttered only separately by their two parents.
+(Such is the case, for example, with hybrids between White-handed Gibbon and Pileated Gibbon, which produced mixed calls having components characteristic of one or the other of their two parents.)
 A third website says the

 Raccoons and cats have identical chromosome counts, and similar karyotypes.
 Thus, Stanyon et al. (1993), after comparing the chromosomes of Felis catus with those of P. lotor, stated the following: “We propose a standardized karyotype for the raccoon (Procyon lotor; 2n = 38, FN 74) and compare it with that of the domestic cat (2n = 38, FN 72).
 Numerous chromosomes (12) have similar and sometimes identical G‐banding and 14 chromosome pairs have remained intact.
 Other chromosomes apparently differ by Robertsonian translocations and inversions.
 The conservation of these karyotypes is remarkable...”

-Nevertheless, those unfamiliar with hybridization are all too often ready to dismiss the possibility of a cross without empirical evaluation.
-The only unprejudiced way of resolving such issues is to attempt the cross, that is, in this case to mate a raccoon with a cat, and then see whether anything results (or to carry out artificial insemination).
-Genetic evaluation of existing Maine coon cats in connection with this question might be difficult because, if they are of hybrid origin at all, they are probably the products of repeated backcrossing to cat (later-generation backcrosses are very difficult to detect via genetic techniques).
+Nevertheless, all too often, those unfamiliar with hybridization dismiss the possibility of a cross without empirical evaluation.
+The only unprejudiced way of resolving this issue in the present case is to mate a raccoon with a cat and then to see whether anything results (or to carry out artificial insemination).
+Genetic evaluation of existing Maine Coon cats in connection with this question might be difficult because, if they actually are of hybrid origin, they are probably the products of repeated backcrossing to cat (later-generation backcrosses are difficult to detect via genetic techniques).

 The following is a list of reported cat crosses.
 Some of these crosses are much better documented than others (as indicated by the reliability arrow).
 Indeed, some might seem completely impossible.
 But all have been reported at least once.
 The links below are to separate articles.
 Additional crosses, not listed here, are covered on the cat hybrids page.